Bhavani075/LDMS_oracle/README.md

 3: PLSQL procedure to insert new employee

-4: PLSQL block to change in salary
+4: PLSQL block to change salary

 5: PLSQL block to transfer department by using staging table, cursors and exception handling